Risks of Waiving an Appraisal, Inspection or Mortgage Contingency

 In a highly competitive real estate market, waiving an appraisal or mortgage contingency could mean the difference between offer acceptance — or rejection.

 Think about it from the seller’s perspective.
-In a competitive market, the seller will have multiple offers to choose from.
-So they might have the luxury of choosing the “cleanest” offer, meaning the one with the fewest contingencies.
+In a competitive market, sellers usually have multiple offers to choose from.
+So they might have the luxury of choosing the “cleanest” offer and rejecting the others.

 Ultimately, the choice is yours.
 There is no law that requires you to use or waive real estate contingencies.
 The purchase agreement is a legal contract between you and the seller.
 So it’s up to both parties to tailor the document until it meets their needs.